b12io/kinase/README.md

 ## Why Kinase?
 Kinases are enzymes that add phosphate groups to other proteins, often as an activation mechanism for complex regulatory pathways.
-We hope that, by adding annotations, our Kinase can make web content a more active component of your own research pipelines!
+We hope that, by adding annotations, our Kinase can make web content a more active component of your own pipelines!